 This is item O for undergrads.

-Where can I get a copy of America? (links to PDF)
+Where can I get a copy of Happy Birthday? (links to PDF)

-Where can I get a copy of The Star-Spangled Banner? (links to PDF)
+Where can I get a copy of Lift Every Voice and Sing? (links to PDF)

 Scales/Arpeggios/Etc.